tractian/challenges/mobile/README.md

 ### Demo API
-The API only works for GET requests, there are 3 endpoints:
+The API only works for GET requests.
+There are 3 endpoints:

 - `/companies` - Returns all companies
 - `/companies/:companyId/locations` - Returns all locations of the company